OnlyOneCookie/Game-Configurations/cs2.md

 ## Changelog
 Version | Description
 --- | ---
-1.0.2 | Add movement fixes, refund all during buy-time and change color 0 to 2 (it's the new yellow) 1.0.1 | Add Jump-Throw bind
+1.0.3 | Remove some binds which don't work anymore and add new aliases 1.0.2 | Add movement fixes, refund all during buy-time and change color 0 to 2 (it's the new yellow) 1.0.1 | Add Jump-Throw bind
 1.0.0 | Initial version